melvstein/owlsome/README.md

-# owlsome (Simple E-commerce using Laravel Breeze, Tailwindcss, Jquery and AlpineJs)
+# owlsome (Simple E-commerce using Laravel Breeze, Tailwindcss, Jquery and AlpineJs with Intervention Image) by Melvs

 Features
 - Admin.
 Staff and Customer Page.